sysown/proxysql/doc/configuration_howto.md

 # Mini HOW TO on ProxySQL Configuration

 This mini HOWTO described how to configure some of the component of ProxySQL step by step.
-This is not an complete guide.
+_This is not an complete guide_.

-We assume you are already aware og ProxySQL architecture, and this HOWTO assumes that ProxySQL is being reconfigured using the stardard SQL admin interface, available by default connecting to port 6032 using trivial (changable) credentials:
+We assume you are already aware of ProxySQL architecture, and this HOWTO assumes that ProxySQL is being reconfigured using the stardard SQL admin interface, available by default connecting to port 6032 using trivial (changable) credentials:

 ```
 $ mysql -u admin -padmin -h 127.0.0.1 -P6032